gibsonpuckett/graphics_engine/README.md

 ./run 	        # Linux / MacOS
 ```
 To clean the build files, on linux type `make clean` and optionally delete the build folder.
 On windows just delete the build folder.
 Supposedly sometimes CMake requires running from a developer command prompt for Visual Studio.

+**Dependencies**

+CMakeLists.txt will automatically include the dependencies in the build from the dependencies directory of this repo.
+The project uses the following libraries:
+* GLFW (Windowing & Inputs)
+* GLAD (OpenGL Loader)
+* cglm (Math C Library)

 ##Build Structure (so far):
 ```